cultureandempire/cultureandempire.github.io/cande.md

 As the official site of the UK Parliament notes about the Anti-Corn-Law League in the late-1800's: "*Growing pressure for reform of parliament in the eighteenth and nineteenth centuries led to a series of Reform Acts which extended the electoral franchise to most men (over 21) in 1867*."
 The repeal of the Corn Laws was just one part of a wholesale transfer of power from the old to the new.
 The same will happen in the post-industrial world.

 # Chapter 1.
-Going Digital
+Magic Machines

 > Far away, in a different place, a civilization called Culture had taken seed, and was growing.
 It owned little except a magic spell called Knowledge.